amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 `walkthrough conclusion-trophy`

-You've learned how to combine 3 different machine learning APIs: the Vision API's OCR method extracted text from an image, then the Translation API translated that text to English and the Natural Language API to found entities in that text.
+You've learned how to combine 3 different machine learning APIs: the Vision API's OCR method extracted text from an image, then the Translation API translated that text to English, and then the Natural Language API to found entities in that text.

-#### __What we've covered__
+#### What we've covered

 * Use cases for combining multiple machine learning APIs
 * Creating a Vision API OCR request and calling the API with curl